jorgeandrespadilla/avtools/README.md

 To work on the project, follow these steps:

 1. Clone the repository
-2. Install the dependencies: `poetry install --no-root`
+2. Install the dependencies: `poetry install`
-3. Run the CLI application: `poetry run python cli.py`
+3. Run the CLI application: `poetry run python -m avtools.cli`

 ## License